hughdbrown/hughdbrown.github.io/content/posts/optimal-python.md

 ---

 # History of code
-Recently, there was a lively debate on [Linkedin](https://www.linkedin.com/groups/25827/?highlightedUpdateUrn=urn%3Ali%3AgroupPost%3A25827-7054576641989070848&q=highlightedFeedForGroups) on how junior, intermediate, senior, and expert python developers might approach a problem and write code for the solution.
-The gist of it was that a list of tuples, each with a birth year and death year, could be given to a function that converts that into a dictionary that shows, for any given year, how many people were alive in that year.
+Recently, there was a lively debate on [Linkedin](https://www.linkedin.com/groups/25827/?highlightedUpdateUrn=urn%3Ali%3AgroupPost%3A25827-7054576641989070848&q=highlightedFeedForGroups) on how junior, intermediate, senior, and expert python developers might approach an algorithmic problem and write code for the solution, with the assumption that the code varies by level of experience.
+The gist of it was that a list of tuples, each representing a person's birth year and death year, could be given to a function that converts that into a dictionary that shows, for any given year, how many people were alive in that year.

 If you were given this data:
 ```python
 >>> pop = [(1900, 1910), (1902, 1908), (1904, 1906)]
 ```

 then the correct result would be:
 ```python
 >>> count_living_per_year(pop)